 4. Be mindful of your time needs and be mindful of the designer’s schedule.
 I’ve encountered more and more clients who apparently all of a sudden need something done the same day, within a few hours, by the end of the week.
 Sorry to sound like your mother but wisen up and plan ahead.
 There’s nothing more frustrating than dealing with a client who needs something done immediately but then has a dozen revisions and wants quality, flawless work.
 You wouldn’t want someone rushing you to do your job so don’t rush a designer to do his or her best work on your behalf.

 5. Know what you want and what type of need you have.
 It amazes me that so many people will rush toward a graphic designer with a list of needs, a time schedule but really have no idea what they’re asking for.
 Not all designers are created equal: not every graphic designer is a web designer; not every great web designer can provide you with a graphically stunning website; every graphic designer is not a great artist.
-Don’t be surprised if your design needs call for more than one designer and don’t be surprised if you’re asking a designer to do the job of 2-3 people that their prices are going to be higher.
+Furthermore, not all graphic designers have an in-depth understanding of web hosting.
+Consequently, if you are in the process of designing a website, you might want to read through this Namecheap review to learn more about registering the domain name of your website.
+Ultimately, don’t be surprised if your design needs call for more than one designer and don’t be surprised if you’re asking a designer to do the job of 2-3 people that their prices are going to be higher.

 Above all, for both designers (or at-large freelancers) and clients: respect one another.
 Most designers have busy schedules and are pressed for time; they have projects on their list, full-time jobs, family obligations and a life.
 The same goes for clients.
 Both need to come to the table willing to negotiate, compromise and work with one another.
 If we can get back to treating one another like business professionals rather than online acquaintances, we’ll truly be able to make beautiful work and designs together.